mindspore-ai/docs/tutorials/experts/source_en/parallel/model_transformation.md

 ### Background

-When using MindSpore for distributed training, it is often necessary to transform the distributed Checkpoint obtained from training to carry out the next steps, such as inference, fine-tuning, and multi-stage training.
+When using MindSpore for distributed training, it is often necessary to transform the distributed Checkpoint (i.e. model transformation) obtained from training to carry out the next steps, such as inference, fine-tuning, and multi-stage training.
 In this tutorial, we will introduce how to transform the Checkpoint obtained from distributed training to carry out resilient training and inference with distributed strategies and cluster card changes.

 > This function only supports SEMI_AUTO_PARALLEL and AUTO_PARALLEL modes.